 Domestic violence is one of the most widespread human rights abuses in Australia and globally.

-Whatever form the violence takes, it has serious and often devastating consequences for victims, their extended families and the community.
-Domestic violence puts more women aged 15-44 at risk of ill-health and premature death than any other risk factor.
-(White Ribbon).
-Domestic violence is the biggest single cause of homelessness among women and children (NSW Women’s Refuge Movement Inc. Response to the future directions of specialist homelessness services consultation paper).
+Whatever form the violence takes, it has serious and often devastating consequences for victims, their extended families, and the community.
+Domestic violence puts more women aged 18–44 at risk of ill-health and premature death than any other risk factor (A preventable burden: measuring and addressing the prevalence and health impacts of intimate partner violence in Australian women).
+Domestic violence has been cited as the most common reason for homelessness among women and children (NSW Women’s Refuge Movement Inc. Response to the 'Future directions of specialist homelessness services: consultation paper').

 It also comes at an enormous economic cost.
-Each year violence against women costs the nation $13.6 billion.
-This figure is expected to rise to $15.6 billion by 2021 (National plan to reduce violence against women and their children 2010 – 2022).
+Each year violence against women costs the nation approximately $22 billion (The cost of violence against women and their children in Australia).

 For a very long time domestic violence was seen as a private matter.
 The feminist movement in the 1970s supported women to speak out strongly against domestic violence and agitate for services such as women’s refuges.

 Progress in eliminating violence against women has been slow and the legal and public policy environment has struggled to keep pace with the need for change.

 What is domestic violence?

 Domestic violence is about power and control.
 Research shows that the vast majority of domestic violence is perpetrated by men against women and children (Personal safety survey).
 In a small number of cases, domestic violence is perpetrated by women against men and children.
 Domestic violence also occurs in same-sex relationships.
 Domestic violence is also termed ‘family violence’ or ‘intimate partner violence/abuse’.

 Domestic violence encompasses a range of behaviours and can include, but is not limited to, some of the following behaviours: